Some reducible and irreducible Brill-Noether loci: Introduction

 In this paper, we focus on the negative range of $\rho$, where the generic curve of genus $g$ does not possess a $g^r_d$, and those that do constitute a proper subset ${\mathcal M}^r_{g,d}$ of ${\mathcal M}_{g}$, a Brill--Noether locus, which has expected dimension $3g-3+\rho(g,r,d)$.
 The existence of components of expected dimension was recently shown when $\rho$ is not too negative by Pflueger in \cite{pflueger_lego} (see also \cite{DBN}).

 The reducibility of Brill--Noether loci is an interesting question in itself of which little is known.
 When $\rho=-1$, Eisenbud and Harris showed in \cite{EH} that ${\mathcal M}^r_{g,d}$ is irreducible.
 In the proof of \cite[Corollary~3.7]{CHOI2022}, Choi and Kim show that $\BN{g}{2}{d}$ is irreducible when $\rho(g,2,d)=-2$.
-Here, we show that $\BN{g}{2}{d}$ is irreducible if $d>\frac{g+4}{2}$, $g\geq 2$ and $\rho(g,2,d)<0$ (see \Cref{irredM2gd}).
+Here, we show that if $\BN{g}{2}{d}$ has no components where the $g^2_d$ always has a basepoint, then $\BN{g}{2}{d}$ is irreducible if $d>\frac{g+4}{2}$, $g\geq 2$ and $\rho(g,2,d)<0$ (see \Cref{irredM2gd}).
 We also give examples of reducible $\BN{g}{2}{d}$, showing that this bound on $d$ for irreducibility is optimal.